Embedding Quantum Many-Body Scars into Decoherence-Free Subspaces

-In this paper, by designing the dissipators and the Hamiltonian part, we provide a general protocol to construct local Liouvillians that host \textit{scar-state-only} decoherence-free subspaces.
+In this paper, by designing the dissipators and the Hamiltonian part, we introduce a general protocol to construct local Liouvillians that host \textit{scar-state-only} decoherence-free subspaces.
 One important consequence reflecting on the Liouvillian spectrum is that all the non-decaying eigenmodes are equally spaced on the imaginary axis, as depicted in Fig.~\ref{fig:illustraion}(a).
-Hence, starting the Liouvillian evolution from generic initial states (even mixed states), after some transient processes the system will undergo continuing oscillations induced by the coherence eigenmodes.
+Hence, unlike their closed-system counterparts, which are highly sensitive to the initial states and vulnerable to instantaneous perturbations, the open-system scarred dynamics manifest persistent periodic oscillations for generic initial states (even mixed states) and exhibit intrinsic tolerance to such disturbances.
 We demonstrate our protocol through four typical models hosting many-body scars, with the constructed Liouvillians summarized in Table.~\ref{tab:Liouvillian_summary}.
-Moreover, we propose an experimental scheme to observe such dissipative scarred dynamics on near-term quantum simulators through digital quantum simulations and resetting ancilla qubits.
+We show that our dissipative protocol can be further utilized to prepare each scar state that possesses extensive multipartite entanglement with potential applications in quantum enhanced metrology.
+In addition, we propose an experimental scheme to observe such dissipative scarred dynamics on current quantum simulators through digital quantum simulations and resetting ancilla qubits.

 \textit{Non-Hermitian Shiraishi-Mori embedding.}-- We motivate our protocol from the non-Hermitian generalization of the Shiraishi-Mori embedding method \cite{Shiraishi2017Systematic}, then extend to the Liouvillian formalism.
 In Ref.~\cite{Shiraishi2017Systematic} Shiraishi and Mori proposed an approach to embed non-thermal eigenstates into the spectrum of non-integrable Hamiltonians.
 The general Shiraishi-Mori Hamiltonians have the form of $H = \sum_{j} P_j h_j P_j+H'$, where $\{P_j\}$ is a set of local projectors ($P_j^2 = P_j$), $[H',P_j]=0, \forall j$, and $\{h_j\}$ are arbitrary local Hamiltonians.
 We hereafter refer $j=1,2,\cdots, L$ to the label of sites in a one-dimensional spin chain with periodic boundary condition.
 We denote the common null space annihilated by these local projectors $\{P_j\}$ by $W'$.
 Since $P_j H \ket{\Psi} = P_j H' \ket{\Psi} = H' P_j \ket{\Psi} = 0$ for $\forall \ket{\Psi} \in W'$, $W'$ is closed under the action of $H$ ($H W' \subseteq W'$), and therefore hosts $\text{dim}(W')$ eigenstates of $H$.
 For properly chosen $\{P_j\}$ and $H'$, these eigenstates could become many-body scars embedded into the middle of the spectrum of $H$.
 Note that in the present case, the scar subspace $W$ [the red circle in Fig.~\ref{fig:illustraion}(b)] coincides with the common null space $W'$ of the local projectors [the blue circle in Fig.~\ref{fig:illustraion}(b)].